FrancoRosa/ruby-enumerable/README.md

 # ruby-enumerable

-This project contain the assigment on the Project:2 from The Odin Project https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks.
+This project contain the assigment on the Project:2 from [The Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks)

-The implemented methods resemble the ones embeded on the Enumerable Module https://ruby-doc.org/core-2.6/Enumerable.html
+The implemented methods resemble the ones embeded on the [Enumerable Module](https://ruby-doc.org/core-2.6/Enumerable.html)

-- The methods are saved on
+- The methods are saved on: ```scripts.rb```
-> scripts.rb
-- The testing rutines are saved on
+- The testing rutines are saved on: ```spec/enumerable_spec.rb```
-> tests.rb

 ## Built With